-- ➤ To set the armrest inclination: fold the armrest more than 45 ° upwards 2.
-The armrest is released. - Fold the armrest forwards (3) as far as it will go. - Slowly fold the armrest upwards into the required position. - To fold the armrest upwards: if necessary, fold the armrest more than 90 ° upwards 6.
+- To set the armrest inclination: fold the armrest more than 45° upwards 2.
+The armrest will be unlocked. - Fold the armrest forwards (3) as far as it will go. - Slowly fold the armrest upwards into the required position. - ► To fold the armrest upwards: if necessary, fold the armrest more than 90° upwards 1.